-GRIPS 2020-2021
+GRIPS 2021-2022

-The National Graduate Institute for Policy Studies (GRIPS), a graduate school established in 1997, aims to contribute to the development and advancement of democratic governance both in Japan and abroad through research and education in governmental policy and policy reform.
+The National Graduate Institute for Policy Studies (GRIPS), a graduate school established in 1997, aims to contribute to the development and advancement of democratic governance, both in Japan and abroad, through research on and education in governmental policy and policy reform.
 Since its inception as the Graduate School of Policy Science at Saitama University in 1977, GRIPS has conducted policy research relevant to the current affairs of Japan and the world and has provided graduate education in advanced policy studies designed primarily for mid-career administrative and government officials from Japan and overseas, mainly from developing countries.
 At GRIPS we place particular emphasis on education for our international students; many of our degree programs can be obtained through study entirely in English.

 GRIPS endeavors to produce young policy-makers who can tackle problems faced by countries, cities, international organizations, companies, and civil society at large.
-To that end, graduate education at GRIPS focuses on the fundamentals of policy research as well as practical problem-solving.
+To that end, graduate education at GRIPS focuses on not only the fundamentals of policy research but also practical problem-solving.
 The students benefit from high-quality instruction in a comprehensive array of subjects, particularly economics, political science, public administration, international relations, and engineering.
 They also have the opportunity to acquire a valuable set of data science skills.
 Leveraging GRIPS' location in Japan, we have formed our curriculum around the examination of selected case studies reflecting the experiences of Japan and other Asian countries related to modernization, rapid economic growth, and disaster management.

-In fiscal 2020, we launched the Global Leadership Development Program and Science, Technology and Innovation Policy Program, a two-year master's program that allows students to obtain a degree entirely through classes held at night and on Saturdays.
-If you have a desire to study with us, but find it difficult to free yourself for daytime weekday lectures, we encourage you to apply for this course.
+In fiscal 2020, we launched the Global Leadership Development Program and the Science, Technology and Innovation Policy Program (both two-year master's programs that allow students to obtain a degree entirely through classes held at night and on Saturdays).
+If you have a desire to study with us, but find it difficult to free yourself for daytime weekday lectures, we encourage you to apply for one of these programs.

 GRIPS' current policy on education, research and management is strongly linked to the Sustainable Development Goals (SDGs) adopted by the United Nations General Assembly in 2015.
-Our curriculum highlights the 17 goals of the SDGs: we work to raise awareness and knowledge of the SDGs amongst our students-many of whom will go on to become leaders of their countries.
+Our curriculum highlights the 17 goals of the SDGs: since many of our students will go on to become leaders of their countries, we work to raise their awareness and knowledge of the SDGs.
 I am also keen on encouraging research that will contribute to the achievement of the SDGs.
+To promote innovative efforts by GRIPS alumni towards the achievement of the SDGs, in 2019 GRIPS launched the annual GRIPS SDGs Award.

 Currently, international students make up 60% of our student population.
 Even by global standards, we are a particularly international research and education institution.
 In this environment, international students have the opportunity to engage in friendly competition among themselves and with the people who will lead Japan in the future.
 On the other hand, our Japanese students have the chance to create bonds with people from around the globe who will go on to be leaders in their home countries.
 In this global atmosphere, we particularly welcome Japanese applicants to the English program.
 We also place strong emphasis on improving the English of the students in the Japanese program, and encourage them to participate in classes conducted in English.
 As well, we provide English classes and other learning opportunities in the Center for Professional Communication (CPC).
 For international students, the CPC provides Japanese classes and related learning opportunities, notably through the center's programs for rich exposure to elements of Japanese culture.